arthurffd/data_lab_01/README.md

 # data_lab_01
-Repository to practice some data science.
+Repository with some pratices related to data science: BigData, Analytics and Machine Learning.